jt

-Few years ago, I was looking for my first internship.
-This is the first adult experience for most people, before having to file taxes, buy houses etc... you know the kind of stuff I'm talking about.
+A few years ago, I was looking for my first internship.
+This is the first adult experience for most people — before having to file taxes, buy houses, and so on.

-It's not that it's tough, you have to hack your way around to find the best response rate.
-That's marketing and personal branding in some way.
-It went well, not that great but my response rate wasn't what was important to my eyes.
+It’s not that it’s tough.
+You have to hack your way around to find the best response rate.
+That’s marketing and personal branding in some way.
+It went well, not great, but my response rate wasn’t what was important to my eyes.
 I always got the chance to focus on the wrong thing.
-This experience made me think: there are so many websites for job seekers, often full-time/part-time positions, and they are perfect for that, but they also contains offers for internships and apprenticeships.
-And they're not caring that much about these targets so the experience is not designed at all for these positions.
+This experience made me think: there are so many websites for job seekers, often full-time/part-time positions, and they’re perfect for that.
+But they also contain offers for internships and apprenticeships, and they’re not caring that much about these targets.
+The experience isn’t designed at all for these positions.

 This is how I decided to start building a job board aggregating internship offers all around France, with an experience specifically designed for student usage.